Best Murals in Houston Downtown

 THE ABSTRACT HAPPY BEACH WALL – Houston

 800 Chartres Street, Houston, TX 77003

-  The abstract and bubbly beach wall was made by Barcelona-based husband

-  and wife duo Zosen and Mina Hamada for Houston’s Hue Mural Fest.
-It goes

-  to show that Houston welcomes a variety of international talents,

-  especially when contributing to the liveliness of the city.
+The abstract and bubbly beach wall was made by Barcelona-based husband and wife duo Zosen and Mina Hamada for Houston’s Hue Mural Fest.
+It shows that Houston welcomes a variety of international talents, significantly when contributing to the city’s liveliness.

 BLACK AND WHITE WALL – Houston Street Art

 2101 Polk St. Houston, TX 77003

 Lining the outer walls of the popular nightclub The Secret Group is a dramatic pattern of black and white that serves as a somewhat optical illusion for those who gaze at it.
 Let the lines entice you to a weird and wonderful night out, and find yourself fully embracing the quirks of Houston.

 Mumbai native Janavi Folmsbee covered a 5000 sq. ft. wall with an abstract design reminiscent of marine characters as a love letter to the vibrant arts community of the First Ward and Sixth Ward, as well as the Washington Avenue Arts District.
 After developing strong roots in Houston since moving to the city, her work for the See Houston, Love Houston, Be Houston project contributed to their goal of making work that brings various dialogues, fosters collaboration, and improves the quality of life for all Houstonians.

 TAMING THE BEAST – Street Art Houston